 That is just life and even though we have incomplete data it is always preferable to be decisive.
-The worst that can happen is that the decision proves to be wrong and a “course correction” is required.
-That is far preferable to never making a decision … because that way nothing ever happens!
+If your decisions happens to be wrong then you can course correct.
+That is far preferable to avoiding making a decision, because in that case nothing ever happens!

 “Facts do not cease to exist because they are ignored.”
 Aldous Huxley

 It is a problem when leaders make decisions that are unfairly influenced, in most cases by what I will call “non facts’.

 Some examples might be:

 - Other people’s opinions or “agendas”;

 - Perceived facts such as “there were a lot of times …”; or he was “always doing …”; and

 - Misunderstood situations, where the whole facts were not discovered.

 It is critical that leaders ensure they are using actual FACTS.